MirandaD20/Group_Project1-Maze/Doc_Group_(group 15)_(Maze Application Development).md

 ![MMIO Keyboard](images/Screenshot_2025-12-07_223719.png)

 4. Assemble and Run: Assemble the code and run the game to navigate through the maze using WASD controls In Keyboard and Display MMIO Simulator.
+As soon as the game starts, click on the keyboard input box to control the pixel.